 To offset the increased cost, there are advantages.
 Here’s what studies show how they stack up.

-• Because EEs rarely occur in nature this affects the way they are digested and absorbed in the body.
+- Because EEs rarely occur in nature this affects the way they are digested and absorbed in the body.

 Therefore, an enzyme that digests fat and a study showed they stopped being broken down after 10 minutes and could not continue to be absorbed.
 The study showed TG oil was continuously broken down and absorbed.

 - Natural TG fish oil results in 50 % more absorption comparison to EE oils.

 - Omega-3 fatty acids in the form of EEs are much less stable than those in the natural TG form and readily oxidize.